Marine life: Marine cnidarians

-Cnidarians are the simplest animals in which the cells are organised into tissues.
+Cnidarians are the simplest animals in which the cells are organized into tissues.
 The starlet sea anemone is used as a model organism in research.
 It is easy to care for in the laboratory and a protocol has been developed which can yield large numbers of embryos on a daily basis.
 There is a remarkable degree of similarity in the gene sequence conservation and complexity between the sea anemone and vertebrates.
 In particular, genes concerned in the formation of the head in vertebrates are also present in the anemone.

 Bilateral invertebrate animals

 Some of the earliest bilaterians were wormlike, and the original bilaterian may have been a bottom dwelling worm with a single body opening.
 A bilaterian body can be conceptualized as a cylinder with a gut running between two openings, the mouth and the anus.
 Around the gut it has an internal body cavity, a coelom or pseudocoelom.
 Animals with this bilaterally symmetric body plan have a head (anterior) end and a tail (posterior) end as well as a back (dorsal) and a belly (ventral); therefore they also have a left side and a right side.

-Having a front end means that this part of the body encounters stimuli, such as food, favouring cephalisation, the development of a head with sense organs and a mouth.
+Having a front end means that this part of the body encounters stimuli, such as food, favoring cephalisation, the development of a head with sense organs and a mouth.
 The body stretches back from the head, and many bilaterians have a combination of circular muscles that constrict the body, making it longer, and an opposing set of longitudinal muscles, that shorten the body; these enable soft-bodied animals with a hydrostatic skeleton to move by peristalsis.
 They also have a gut that extends through the basically cylindrical body from mouth to anus.
 Many bilaterian phyla have primary larvae which swim with cilia and have an apical organ containing sensory cells.
 However, there are exceptions to each of these characteristics; for example, adult echinoderms are radially symmetric (unlike their larvae), and certain parasitic worms have extremely simplified body structures.